How to Make Adjusting Entries

 Adjusting entries are made at the end of an accounting period after a trial balance is prepared to adjust the revenues and expenses for the period in which they occurred.

 Adjusting entries must involve two or more accounts and one of those accounts will be a balance sheet account and the other account will be an income statement account.
 You must calculate the amounts for the adjusting entries and designate which account will be debited and which will be credited.
-Once you have completed the adjusting entries in all the appropriate accounts, you must enter it into your company’s general ledger.
+Once you have completed the adjusting entries in all the appropriate accounts, you must enter them into your company’s general ledger.

 These entries are posted into the general ledger in the same way as any other accounting journal entry.
 The purpose of adjusting entries is to show when money changed hands and to convert real-time entries to entries that reflect your accrual accounting.